THE BEST FOODS FOR EYE HEALTH

-Wearing sunglasses outdoors and limiting computer time are all sensible parts of good eye health, but so is eating the right nutrients that help to prevent eye diseases.
+Wearing sunglasses outdoors and limiting computer time are all sensible parts of good eye health, but so are eating the right nutrients that help to prevent eye diseases.
 Certain fruits and vegetables contain chemicals called antioxidants, which work to support healthy eyes.
-From breakfast to late night snacks, you can find a wide variety of choices to add to your diet from the list of eye-healthy vegetables and fruits.
+From breakfast to late-night snacks, you can find a wide variety of choices to add to your diet from the list of eye-healthy vegetables and fruits.
 Some of the most crucial antioxidants are:

 To get the best nutritional value from fruits and vegetables, aim to eat a variety of colors.
 Fill half your plate with vegetables and fruits, and the other half with protein and grains.
 This is a naturally healthier way to eat for both weight control and body health, as well as being a nutritional bonus for your eyesight.

 CONTACT OUR OPTOMETRY OFFICE IN ASHBURN

 Good eye health benefits from great nutrition, but it begins with a regular comprehensive eye examination.
 If you haven’t had an eye exam in at least a year, give our office a call.
 Contact us at (703) 687-4719.